act-rules/act-rules.github.io/_rules/m29hgd.md

 #### Failed example 1

-The data `cell` is associated with two headers but the `headers` attribute is missing.
+The `cell` that the `headers` attribute refers to, does not exist within the same `table`.
+(Note: Simple 1-to-1 column to cell mapping)

 ```html
 <table>